What We Do

 We encourage all aspects of Amateur Radio operation, including public service and radio experimentation for scientific improvement of the art.

 Our club has about 30 members from various backgrounds and ages.
 Though we all have individual differences, we all share our interest in the hobby of amateur radio with its many facets.
 Some of us like to do public service (community events, weather watches, civil emergency services, etc).
 Others like to ragchew, build equipment and antennas, go hilltopping and roving, work DX, CW, try new digital modes or contesting.
-Still others prefer the two-meter aspect of communication via local repeaters.
-Some members have a living situation or schedule that does not allow on-the-air operation, but they join to support their interest in the hobby.
+Still others prefer the mobile-radio aspect of communication via local repeaters.
+Some members have a living situation or schedule that does not allow on-the-air operation and they join to feed their interest in the hobby.

 We can help you find local amateur radio classes or you can teach yourself from the many publications available.
 The Federal Communications Commission has made the licensing process easier.
 No longer is there a code requirement for any license.
 Instead applicants can enter the hobby by passing a multiple-choice test.